The senior from Canada dominated NCAA high jumping in 2013

 The fourth year of the Helmer era, the 2010-11 season was a historic one for the Hoosiers program.
 The season included two top-10 NCAA finishes, two Big Ten runner-up finishes, 26 All-Americans, one NCAA Individual Championship and four Big Ten records.
 Helmer was awarded USTFCCCA Great Lakes Region Coach of the Year honors for the Indoor season.
 At the season's conclusion, five Hoosiers were honored with the distinquished Academic All-America award.
 Bayer became the first male track athlete in school history to be honored and was joined by Blanchard, Vera Neuenswander, Sarah Pease and Faith Sherrill.

 Helmer's third year at Indiana proved to be record-setting.
 The Indiana women advanced to the NCAA Championships in cross country for the first time since 2004.
 With 13 indoor All-Americans, Helmer's squads produced more All-America certificates than any other indoor season in IU history.
-The IU men finished sixth overall at NCAA Indoors, marking the best performance by an IU team since the 2005 meet.
+The IU men finished sixth overall at the NCAA Indoor Championships, marking the best performance by an IU team since Aarik Wilson won two NCAA crowns at the 2005 meet.

 Not to be outdone, the Hoosier women posted a 16th-place finish at the NCAA outdoor meet, while the men took 20th.
 Indiana finished the year with 18 All-Americans, nine Big Ten champions and three Big Ten Athlete of the Year Awards.

-The biggest highlight of the year for Indiana in 2010 was Drouin.
+The biggest highlight of the year for Indiana in 2010 was Derek Drouin.
 The sophomore won NCAA titles during the indoor and outdoor seasons in the high jump.
 He was named Big Ten Field Athlete of the Year for both seasons as well.
+The NCAA crowns are the fifth and sixth by a Helmer pupil.
 Drouin also added the Canadian National Championship to his credit on the season.

 On the women's side, Molly Beckwith highlighted the season with a second-place finish at the NCAA Outdoor Championships in the 800m.
 Beckwith followed her NCAA performance with a tour of Europe, where she finished an 800m race in 1:59.83.
 That performance merited a professional contract with Saucony.

-Bayer had a remarkable indoor campaign, breaking four minutes in the mile and eight minutes in the 3,000m, and then taking third at NCAAs in the 3,000m a day after posting an astonishing comeback for seventh place in the distance medley relay after dropping the baton.
-He was joined by Poore as an All-American in the 3,000m.
-De'Sean Turner, Butler and Stockberger were also on the DMR.
-Turner added All-America honors to his resume in the steeplechase outdoors.
+Andy Bayer had a remarkable indoor campaign, breaking four minutes in the mile and eight minutes in the 3,000m, and then taking third at NCAAs in the 3,000m a day after posting an astonishing comeback for seventh place in the distance medley relay after dropping the baton.
+He was joined by Andrew Poore as an All-American in the 3,000m.
+Also earning All-America honors in the distance medley relay were De'Sean Turner, Kind Butler and Danny Stockberger.
+Turner added All-America honors to his resume in the steeplechase.

 Indiana track and field showed itself as a program on the rise in 2009, registering eight All-Americans across all three seasons.
-During the cross country season, Helmer had two of his pupils earn All- Big Ten honors, in Tim McLeod and Wendi Robinson.
-Robinson later qualified for the NCAA Championships, where she earned All-America honors in 28th-place.
+During the cross country season, Helmer had two of his pupils earn All- Big Ten honors, in Timothy McLeod and Wendi Robinson.
+Robinson later qualified for the NCAA Championships, where she earned All-America honors with a 28th-place finish.

 In his first season at the helm of the Hoosiers, Helmer guided the men's and women's track and field teams to improvements during the indoor and outdoor seasons.
-The indoor portion of the year was highlighted by a Big Ten individual championship for Audrey Smoot in the 600-meter run.
-The indoor season culminated in a trio of Hoosiers representing the women's team at the NCAA Indoor Championships.
+The indoor portion of the year was highlighted by a Big Ten individual championship for Audrey Smoot in the 600-meter run and a Big Ten runner-up honor from Kyle Jenkins in the triple jump.
+The indoor season culminated in a trio of Hoosiers representing the women's team at the NCAA Indoor Championships in Robinson, Molly Beckwith and Stephanie Chin.

-Helmer's first outdoor season at IU also proved successful as Indiana had two Big Ten individual champions with Jenkins in the triple jump and Lawson in the long jump.
-The success from the Big Ten Championships led to seven student-athletes from Indiana competing in the NCAA Outdoor Championships.
+Helmer's first outdoor season at IU also proved successful as Indiana posted 10 medalists, including two Big Ten individual champions with Jenkins in the triple jump and Lawson in the long jump.
+The success from the Big Ten Championships led to the NCAA Mideast Region Championships as 23 Hoosiers made the trip to Fayetteville, resulting in seven student-athletes from Indiana competing in the NCAA Outdoor Championships.
 The Hoosiers produced two All-Americans in Lawson and Coover.

 Helmer also helped two young cross country squads to new heights with fresh faces on the staff and on the roster.
+In just her first year of cross country, Pease took the leadership role for the women's squad finishing as the top Hoosier in every meet for IU.
 On the men's side, Helmer led Indiana to its first team appearance in the NCAA Championships since 2005 with a group that included three true freshmen.
 IU, led by junior McLeod, placed 28th overall as a team after a fourth place finish at the NCAA Great Lakes Regional.

 Prior to coming to IU, Helmer served as the director and head coach at Georgetown University for eight years.
 He was promoted to director in July 1999 after serving as associate head coach with the Hoyas for seven seasons and assistant coach the five years prior.
 During his tenure, 120 of his student-athletes earned a total of 342 All-America recognitions, including 41 student-athletes receiving 96 certificates since becoming director in 1999.
 In addition, 219 student-athletes captured BIG EAST individual titles, including 67 after he became director.